 Where to start

 Of course, Buffett has plenty of expertise in a variety of industries, so deciding to ignore a single sector didn't limit his scope very much.
 If you're just starting out, though, you may not have much knowledge about any stocks at all.

-This month's brand-new issue of Motley Fool Champion Funds talks about another successful investor who has succeeded by doing what he's good at.
-Although the stocks the fund holds are well-known names like Cigna
+In its October 2008 issue, our Motley Fool Champion Funds newsletter focused on another successful investor who has succeeded by focusing on his strengths.
+Although the stocks the fund holds are well-known names like Coca-Cola

 Where you should start investing depends on what motivates you.
 Think back to that first spark of interest that made you explore investing, and you'll often find out what inspires you most about the financial markets.
 For some, a particular sector of the market may be most appealing, especially if it mirrors their own career experience.
 Those who work in the computer industry, for instance, have a head start in researching tech company stocks.